FFMG/myoddweb.piger/monitor/api/python/Doc/library/traceback.rst

    return value is a list of strings, each ending in a newline and some containing internal newlines.
 When these lines are concatenated and printed, exactly the same text is printed as does :func:`print_exception`.

+   .. versionchanged:: 3.5
+      The *etype* argument is ignored and inferred from the type of *value*.

 .. function:: format_exc(limit=None, chain=True)